 As geographers… we will be locating places of stone age significance on a map.
 We will be using geographical vocabulary to describe their location.

 As historians…. we will be looking into the Stone, Bronze and Iron ages.

 We will be developing our understanding of artefacts and their impact on the way we view history today.
 We will also work on our understanding of chronology.

 As musicians… we will listen to and appraise a wide variety of music and continue to learn how to improvise and create compositions.
 Our compositions this term will reflect the theme of “Iron Man” and we will learn how to create junk instruments and use graphic scores to record our work.

 As linguists… we will be extending our French vocabulary, learning how to respond and give classroom commands, use basic conversational phrases to tell people where we live.

-Miss Valentine will be teaching P.E sessions on a Wednesday and Friday.
-Due to the sessions being in the afternoon, please bring your child to school in their school uniform.
+Miss Valentine will be teaching P.E sessions on a Monday.
+Due to the session being in the morning, please bring your child to school in their school uniform.
 We will be having weekly swimming lessons on a Friday afternoon.